 Maintain normal body temperature if the cat has become hyperthermic via external cooling such as fans.

-Antacids may be prescribed to treat stomach ulcers.
+Antacids to treat stomach ulcers.

 The prognosis is favourable if treatment commences prior to the onset of symptoms, otherwise, it is poor.

 Never administer medications to your cat unless prescribed by a veterinarian.

 Always follow your veterinarian’s directions to the letter.